Duac Topical Gel

 Medical Editor: John P. Cunha, DO, FACOEP

-Duac (clindamycin phosphate and benzoyl peroxide) Gel is used to treat acne.
-It is a combination of clindamycin, an antibiotic, and benzoyl peroxide, an antibacterial that also has a mild drying effect.
-Common side effects include dry skin, redness, burning, itching, or skin peeling.
+Duac (clindamycin phosphate and benzoyl peroxide) Gel is a combination of an antibiotic and an antibacterial that also has a mild drying effect used to treat acne.
+Common side effects of Duac Gel include dry skin, redness, burning, itching, stinging, tingly feeling, redness or other irritation, or skin peeling.